AlanFromJapan/dictee-tor/README.md

 # Installation
 ## Mandatory - Need to get you key for Voice RSS
 The Text-to-Speech API used is **Voice RSS API**.
-Go to the Login page https://voicerss.org/login.aspx, create an account, and get your *token*.
+Go to the Login page https://voicerss.org/login.aspx, create a free account, and get your *token*.
+The free account allows for 350 calls per day, which should be enough, but feel free to subscribe!

 Then update your *config.py* (copied from *config.sample.py*): "VoiceRSS key" : "*your key here*"

+**OR**

+You can set the environment variable *VOICERSS_KEY* on the server or the Docker container.

 ## Manual install
 1. git clone https://github.com/AlanFromJapan/dictee-tor